Carioca menu: 5 must-try food in Rio de Janeiro

 Sopa Leão Veloso

 The name of the soup pays homage to diplomat Paulo Leão Veloso.
-Somewhere during the ’30s, Leão Veloso went to France and tasted the Bouillabaisse dish.
+Somewhere during the ’30s, Leão Veloso went to France and tried Bouillabaisse.
 When he was back in Brazil, he brought the idea to his favorite restaurant, Restaurante Rio Minho, in Centro.
 The restaurant, then, came up with a Brazilian version of the dish.

-Restaurante Rio Minho is a traditional seafood restaurant in Rio de Janeiro, founded in 1884 and opened as of today.
+Restaurante Rio Minho is a traditional seafood restaurant in Rio de Janeiro, founded in 1884 and still open for business.

 The main ingredients of the Leão Veloso soup are fish, shrimp, octopus, squid, mussels, bell peppers, and tomato.
 Seasoning is also very important in the recipe, such as coriander, garlic, and parsley.